ShriyanDeyEngineer/VideoGame-Pong/README.md

 ---

-How to Download, Install, and Run It
+How to Download, Install, and Run It:

 For macOS:
 1. Go to the releases for this repository and click on "RunPONG.app.zip" and let it download.